Ankith2000/aws-cost-audit/README.md

-#Cost Optimization Scripts for EC2, S3, LB, Lambda and other AWS services using CLI and Bash.
+#Cost Optimization Strategies for EC2, S3, LB, RDS and other AWS services using CLI and Bash.